 This bread lends itself particularly well to rolls, baguettes and small bâtards but full-sized loaves are equally good here.

-I made and added a walnut paste to the dough at the initial mixing stage so that in addition to getting the frequent chunks of walnut in the bread, the dough itself has a light walnut flavour to it.
-I soak the raisins in a little boiling water for about an hour or two to plump up a little and so that any raisins that find themselves poking out of the dough during baking do not burn (one of my pet hates!).
+I make and add a walnut paste to the dough at the initial mixing stage so that in addition to getting the frequent chunks of walnut in the bread, the dough itself has a light walnut flavour to it.
+I soak the raisins in a little boiling water for about an hour or two to plump up a little.

 My notes on making and working with sourdoughs are here.
 I have also given guidelines for making a non-sourdough version below the recipe.

-Recipe: walnut & raisin sourdough – makes 2 loaves or many bâtards
+Recipe: walnut & raisin sourdough – makes 2 loaves or many small bâtards or rolls

 For the dough: